tmcgilchrist/tiger/README.md

 tiger - Compiler for Tiger language from "Modern Compiler Implementation in ML"
 ===============================================================================

-The Tiger language is a small language with nested functions, record values with implicit pointers, arrays, interger, string variables and a few simple structured control constructs.
+The Tiger language is a small language with nested functions, record values with implicit pointers, arrays, integer, string variables and a few simple structured control constructs.

 Development
 ---------------------